 If you are older you can run with younger people in their team, but no younger members are allowed in older teams.

-If you look at the results from last year on the BMAF results page you can see its a very competitive event with some wonderfully talented runners in attendance across all age groups.
+If you look at the results on the BMAF results page you can see it’s a very competitive event with some wonderfully talented runners in attendance across all age groups.